pyccel/pyccel/developer_docs/ast_nodes.md

 All objects in the Abstract Syntax Tree inherit from the class `pyccel.ast.basic.PyccelAstNode`.
 This class serves 2 roles.
 Firstly it provides a super class from which all our AST nodes can inherit which makes them easy to identify.
 Secondly it provides functionalities common to all AST nodes.
 For example it provides the `ast` property which allows the original code parsed by Python's `ast` module to be stored in the class.
 This object is important in order to report neat errors for code that cannot be handled by Pyccel.
 It also contains functions involving the relations between the nodes.
 These are explained in the section [Constructing a tree](#Constructing-a-tree).

-The inheritance tree for a Python AST node is often more complicated than directly inheriting from PyccelAstNode.
+The inheritance tree for a Python AST node is often more complicated than directly inheriting from `PyccelAstNode`.
 In particular there are two classes which you will see in the inheritance throughout the code.
 These classes are `TypedAstNode` and `PyccelInternalFunction`.
 These classes are explained in more detail below.

 ## Typed AST Node